cytochromewangdong/iftopcolor/README.md

 ![screenshot of all colorized iftop](/screenshot1.png)

-README for iftop
-$Id: README,v 1.8 2003/06/06 22:42:34 pdw Exp $

-Read the INSTALL file, manual page and source code for more information.
+# Read the INSTALL file, manual page and source code for more information.

 iftop must be run as root.

-KNOWN ISSUES
+# KNOWN ISSUES

-RedHat 7.2:
+# RedHat 7.2:

 There is a bug in the version of ncurses distibuted with RedHat 7.2 that will cause iftop to segfault.
 The RPM in RedHat's Rawhide distribution fixes this.

-Slackware 8.1:
+# Slackware 8.1:

 You may need to upgrade your libpcap (by updating the tcpdump package) in order to compile iftop.

-FreeBSD 4.7:
+# FreeBSD 4.7:

 This version of FreeBSD lacks a proper gethostbyaddr_r function.
 You should choose an alternative name resolution technique using the --with-resolver=... option to configure.

-Solaris:
+# Solaris:

 On Solaris, iftop has to run in promiscuous mode in order to capture outgoing packets.  iftop autoconfigures to run in promiscuous mode on